Is Nipple Discharge Concerning in a Non-Pregnant Woman?

 – Discharge may contain Blood and be sticky in texture.

 Nipple Discharge and Cancer

-In some cases – the discharge in a sign of cancer – though rare – it is something that needs to be considered.
+In some cases – the discharge may be a rare sign of cancer.
+Often, another problem is the cause.
+However, Cancer is something that needs to be considered.

 – One type of breast cancer that can have nipple discharge

 – It develops in milk ducts found beneath the nipple.